IBE160/SG-Pre-terminal/docs/epics.md

 **Acceptance Criteria:**
 1. A new, protected route for the dashboard is created in the SvelteKit application.
-2. The dashboard page has clear placeholders for a financial summary, a main graph, and a list of recent transactions.
+2. The dashboard page is built to match the `main_dashboard_default` mockup, including the stat cards, goals widget, and recent transactions list.
 3. The dashboard UI is connected to the `/dashboard/summary` endpoint and displays the total income, expenses, and balance.

 ---